mmeyer2k/dcrypt/README.md

 Feeling especially paranoid?
 Is the NSA monitoring your brainwaves?
-Not sure which cipher method you can trust?
+Not sure which cipher methods and algos can be trusted?
-Why not try all of them?
+Why not try all of them.

 ```php
 <?php